IPM Invader (1979) by IPM

 Space Invaders Part II Statistics For STUGTECH

-STUGTECH currently has 37 views spread across 1 video for Space Invaders Part II.
-Less than an hour worth of Space Invaders Part II videos were uploaded to his channel, making up less than 0.06% of the total overall content on STUGTECH's YouTube channel.
+At present, STUGTECH has 37 views spread across 1 video for Space Invaders Part II, with his channel publishing less than an hour of Space Invaders Part II content.
+This is less than 0.06% of the total video content that STUGTECH has uploaded to YouTube.